Privacy Policy

 Vireo contacts external services in the following ways:

-- HuggingFace Hub — When you download AI models, Vireo fetches model weights from HuggingFace.
+• HuggingFace Hub — When you download AI models, Vireo fetches model weights from HuggingFace.
+This includes the species classifiers and the MegaDetector subject detector.
 No photos or personal data are sent.
 If you provide a HuggingFace token for private model access, it is sent as an authentication header.

-Vireo has no analytics, telemetry, or automated crash reporting.
+Beyond the bug reports you choose to submit, the Vireo application has no analytics, usage telemetry, advertising trackers, persistent installation identifiers, or automated crash reporting.

 Credentials

-API tokens you provide (for iNaturalist and HuggingFace) are stored in plaintext in ~/.vireo/config.json on your device.
-Vireo does not transmit these tokens to anyone other than the respective service they belong to.
+API tokens and keys you provide (for iNaturalist, HuggingFace, and Google Maps) are stored in plaintext in ~/.vireo/config.json on your device.
+Vireo does not transmit these credentials to anyone other than the respective service they belong to.
 Protect this file as you would any file containing credentials.

 Changes to this policy